Portland Child Custody Attorneys

 What Is Custody in Oregon?

-A common misconception people often make about custody is that it equates to the amount of time you’ll see your children.
+A common misconception about custody is that it equates to the amount of time a parent spends with their children.
 This is not true in Oregon.
-Custody, also called legal custody, refers to a parent’s authority to make decisions on behalf of their child regarding medical needs, schooling, and some religious practices.
-So, while legal custody does give authority to a parent to make big decisions regarding certain lifestyles of their child, it doesn’t determine the amount of time each parent will get to spend with the child.
+Custody, also referred to as legal custody, involves a parent’s authority to make decisions on behalf of their child concerning medical needs, education, and certain religious practices.
+While legal custody gives a parent the authority to make major decisions about their child's lifestyle, it doesn’t dictate the amount of time each parent spends with the child.

-When married, each parent has equal authority in making decisions on behalf of their child.
-As spouses, you’re expected to work together to come to decisions on what is best for your child as a team.
-When going through a divorce, and in turn changing the family unit dynamic, the issue of which parent has the authority to make the big or hard decisions for their child needs to be clarified so that their needs can be met and handled promptly.
+When married, each parent holds equal authority in making decisions for their child.
+As spouses, you’re expected to collaborate to make decisions that are in your child's best interests.
+During a divorce, as the family unit dynamic changes, determining which parent has the authority to make significant decisions for their child becomes crucial to promptly meeting and handling their needs.

-For example, say your child has Attention Deficit Hyperactive Disorder (ADHD).
-You notice he or she is falling behind in school, and the doctor recommends they start taking a form of medication, such as Adderall, to help with certain behavioral issues.
-Which parent has the authority to make the decision to put the child on medication?
-It’s situations like these that shed light on the importance of having established custody.
+For example, if your child has Attention Deficit Hyperactivity Disorder (ADHD) and is falling behind in school, and a doctor recommends medication like Adderall, which parent has the authority to decide on medication?
+Situations like these highlight the importance of established custody.

 Legal vs. Physical Custody

-Having legal custody means that you have the legal right to make major decisions about your child’s welfare and upbringing.
-These decisions can relate to education, religious upbringing, medical care, and more.
-Whereas physical custody refers to where the child lives.
-Both legal and physical custody can be sole or joint.
+Legal custody grants the right to make major decisions about a child’s welfare and upbringing, including education, religious upbringing, and healthcare.
+In contrast, physical custody refers to where the child lives.
+Both legal and physical custody can be awarded as sole or joint arrangements.

 Joint vs. Sole Custody